projectcalico/calico/docs/source/architecture.rst

    information about that Endpoint.
 In this instance the most important information is the IP address of the machine behind the interface and some unique identifier for the Endpoint.
-3. Felix receives the response over the Calico Endpoint API.
+3. Felix receives the response over the Calico Endpoint API including any ACL rules.
 It programs the static route for that Endpoint into the FIB.
 It also enables proxy ARP on the Endpoint interface and sets up any necessary NAT rules for metadata acquisition.
-4. Felix then queries the Calico ACL API for ACL rules.
-5. It receives the ACL rules.
-6. Felix programs those ACL rules into the kernel.
+4. Felix programs those ACL rules into the kernel.
-7. Felix signals to the Calico Plug-In that the Endpoint is successfully provisioned (if necessary).
+5. Felix signals to the Calico Plug-In that the Endpoint is successfully provisioned (if necessary).